 For example, I typically wear flip-flops throughout October in Raleigh.
 While I was able to do so in the Outer Banks most days of our trip there were a few times I wish I had socks and shoes on.
 I wish I had even packed fall boots.
 But we were glad we at least had jackets and plenty of layers.

-The week before we were there we heard people weren’t able to drive through Hatteras Island on the main road, NC-12, because the wind and inclement weather blew about six feet of sand onto it.
+The week before we were there, we heard people couldn't drive through Hatteras Island on the main road, NC-12, because the wind and inclement weather blew about six feet of sand onto it.

 NC-12 road was clear by the time we visited but hey – you just never know.
 So prepare for wind, some rain and colder nights.